jh-song-en/AMMD_DB/README.md

 ### Docker
 ## Installation

-    Step by step information of the installation are in this block, You can skip the explanation
+    Step by step information of the installation are in this block

 ### Docker installation
 First, we need to download the Docker to be able to build virtual environment of the AMMD-DB server.